 Radiator hoses are an inexpensive but critical part of your car’s cooling system.
 While they don’t cost a lot of money, they can run up some big bills if they aren’t cared for properly.
 Every time you drive your car, those hoses have to carry hot coolant at a high pressure; over time, all that heat and pressure will lead them to break down or wear out.
 While radiator hose repair is pretty straightforward, unless you know what you’re looking for and how to fix the problem, you might not catch it before it becomes a serious issue.

 An overheating engine isn’t the only sign that you have a leak in your radiator hose.
 Other signs of a cracked or damaged radiator hose include fluid leaks on your driveway or floor of your garage.
 Green or orange fluid means that your coolant is leaking, in which case you need to check the radiator hose for cracks or wear.
+Coolant can also escape from a faulty water pump, so you may want to check it to ensure it's not exhibiting any water pump leaking symptoms.

 In some cases, you might discover a problem with your radiator hose when the “check engine” or “low coolant” light comes on.
 (The low coolant light looks like a thermometer on top of wavy lines.)
 If this comes on when you’re driving, you should pull over as soon as possible so you can check the coolant reservoir and see what is going on under the hood.